 There are also a number of protected species within the area such as bats, otters, water voles, great crested newts, freshwater pearl mussels, river jelly lichen and freshwater white-clawed crayfish.
-In addition, there are a wide range of Northumberland Biodiversity Action Plan habitats and species, and geodiversity sites.

 We will consult internal and external stakeholders regarding work that may affect these receptors although they may not necessarily be considered as ecological receptors for the purposes of Part 2A.
 If works are likely to affect these species adherence to mitigation measures such as precautionary working methods together with licences may be required.